1980 Spanish embassy burning in Guatemala City: Aftermath and legacy

+Two years after the Guatemalan Peace Accords were signed, in 1998, Congress requested an investigation into the fire, which continued to divide Guatemalan society.
+As a result, the embassy fire received dedicated attention in both of the country's two truth commissions, the UN-sponsored Comisión para el Esclarecimiento Histórico (CEH) and the project for the Recovery of Historical Memory (REHMI), spearheaded by the Guatemalan Archdiocese.
+Both reports rejected the government's claims that protestors were responsible for the fire.

-In 1999, Rigoberta Menchú filed a criminal complaint in Spain accusing former government officials of responsibility for the incident, including former Presidents Romeo Lucas Garcia, Efraín Ríos Montt and Óscar Humberto Mejía Victores.
+In 1999, Rigoberta Menchú filed a criminal complaint in Spain accusing former government officials of responsibility for the incident, including former Presidents Romeo Lucas García, Efraín Ríos Montt and Óscar Humberto Mejía Víctores.
 In 2005, a Spanish judge issued an arrest warrant holding former Guatemalan Interior Minister Donaldo Álvarez responsible for the incident. Álvarez was last seen in Mexico and is considered a fugitive.

 On January 30, 2009, the eve of the 29th anniversary of the incident, the Guatemalan government filed 3,350 criminal complaints alleging human rights violations against former soldiers and paramilitaries.